vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/05_tattvatrayachintanAdhikAraH/17_a-chit-prakArAH.md

 It may be asked :-

-> " How could there be, in a luminous object (viz. s'uddhasattvam),
+> " How could there be, in a luminous object (viz. śuddhasattvam),
 > qualities like form and taste
 > and classifications like earth and water and also modifications.
 > Self luminous things like the soul and attributive knowledge do not, in general,